GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ### macOS&nbsp;&mdash;&nbsp;Download COMMON Options

-You will need to download the COMMON root CA certificate and install it on government-furnished Apple devices using one of these options:
+You will need to download the COMMON root CA certificate and install it on government-furnished Apple devices by using one of these options:

 * [Option 1.
 Download COMMON Using a Web Browser](#option-1-download-common-using-a-web-browser)
 * [Option 2.
 Download COMMON Using Terminal](#option-2-download-common-using-terminal)